 Virtualization is any framework or process or layer which divides the resources like servers, databases, networks, operating system into one or more different execution environments.

-It allows users to run single physical resources like your server or storage device to appear that it is running as multiple logical resources.
-What virtualization does is that it abstracts the characteristics of the computing resources so that other processes, applications, or systems can interact with those sets of resources in a non-conflicting fashion?
+It allows users to run a single physical resource, such as a server or storage device, so it appears to be running multiple logical resources.
+Virtualization abstracts the characteristics of computing resources so that other processes, applications, or systems can interact with those resources in a non-conflicting fashion.

-Examples can be partitioning the drive, using the mobile emulator, or using virtualization products like Virtual PC or VMware desktop.
+Examples include partitioning the drive, using the mobile emulator, or using virtualization products like Virtual PC or VMware Desktop.

-Virtualization, like Cloud Computing, has no standard industry definition, and every definition can be correct.
+Virtualization, like Cloud Computing, lacks a standard industry definition, and any definition can be correct.
 It also doesn’t have standard types, so we can classify it under three broad categories :

 - Operating System Virtualization